Stay up to date on our work and the latest news

 Life in Madagascar

-Madagascar is currently ranked 173 out of 189 countries and territories in the Human Development Index (HDI).
-Over 70% of the population live below the income poverty line ($2.15 USD a day).
-Despite having a wealth of resources from a unique ecosystem, Madagascar is one of the poorest and most aid-dependent countries in the world.
+Madagascar is currently ranked 173 out of 191 countries and territories in the Human Development Index (HDI).
+Despite the countries unique ecosystem providing a wealth of resources, Madagascar is one of the poorest and most aid-dependent countries in the world.

-Madagascar is an island country in the Indian Ocean off the coast of southern Africa, where farming, fishing and forestry form the backbone of the economy.
-Despite being a vital element of the country’s economy, agriculture is primarily made up of small-scale subsistence farmers – seven in 10 smallholder farmers own no more than 1.2 hectares of land.
-The main exports of the country include coffee, tea and spices.
+Madagascar is located in the Indian Ocean, off the coast of southern Africa.
+Farming, fishing and forestry are the key drivers of the country's economy.
+The country's agriculture is primarily made up of small-scale subsistence farmers and its main exports include coffee, tea and spices.

-More than 80,000 children of primary school-age are estimated to be out of school, and more than one third of children do not complete primary school.
+Education levels among children are extremely low.
+More than 80,000 children of primary school-age are estimated to be out of school, and more than a third do not complete primary school.

 a boy holds a plate of food